Sp3rick/GroupHelp/documentation.md

 <b>What is done</b>

-Add/Removing bot from group handling (not implemented the latter options after thanksgiving message)
+Add/Removing bot from group handling (not implemented the latter options after  message)
+    -Thanksgiving with some hint
+    -Settings and lang configuration hint

 "Hello" message when user write in private chat at bot with:
     - Add me to a group, Group link and Channel link options fully implemented
     - Informations option partially implemented
     - Support partially implemented (to add the broadcast of staffer messages to each other)
     - Language selector fully implemented

+Group settings with open here or in private chat option with:
+    -Group lang selector